wheresvic/canoo-radio/canooradio-server/readme.md

 mpd gui: `sudo apt-get install ario`

 Set the relevant variables in `application.properties`.
-Note that mpd is listening on `6600` and icecast is listening on `4710` in the current setup
+Note that mpd is listening on `6600` and icecast is listening on `4710` in the current setup.
+Can install `sonata` which is a gui that can connect to and manage(?) mpd.